drachenwald/ceremonies/_ceremonies/101-invocation-to-crown-lists.md

 : It is.

 Consort
-: Do each of you, entrant and consort, now affirm that you, fulfil all the qualifications for fighting today as set forth by our laws?
+: Do each of you, entrant and consort, now affirm that you fulfil all the qualifications for fighting today as set forth by our laws?

 Entrants and Consorts
 : I do.